Alemi7523/Alemi7523.github.io/index.md

 Go down and then right.
 On the new map go up until the mural and interact with it.
 We get a longer scene if we have the book to translate Garufan.
-Remember that even if you gave it up, it can be bought again in the Keckleon Bazaar.
+Remember that even if you gave it up, it can be bought again in the Kecleon Bazaar.

 A tornado activated in the room, touch them until a big tornado appears in the top.
 On the instance there are two small tornadoes, go to the upper one.
 Now walk into the big one that appeared on the top.